Skip to Main Content

 Lethbridge Wines operates within this tradition.
 The estate's location in the Lethbridge subregion places it on basalt-derived soils that are associated with wines of structure and minerality, a counterpoint to the sandier profiles found closer to the bay.
 This geological specificity matters in a region where sub-regional variation is one of the main arguments producers make for their wines' distinctiveness.
 For context, the same attention to soil and subregion drives the reputations of Geelong peers and of producers further afield such as Bass Phillip in Gippsland, where terroir-first winemaking has built one of Victoria's most devoted followings.

 The restraint-led model that defines Geelong's premium tier places producers like Lethbridge in a different competitive frame than, say, Barossa Valley Shiraz houses or the large-volume estates of the Murray Darling.
-The peer comparison is closer to small Burgundy domaines, or to Australian producers such as Leading's Wines in Great Western and Brokenwood in Hunter Valley, where depth of estate history and winemaking philosophy carry as much weight as any single vintage score.
+The peer comparison is closer to small Burgundy domaines, or to Australian producers such as Best's Wines in Great Western and Brokenwood in Hunter Valley, where depth of estate history and winemaking philosophy carry as much weight as any single vintage score.

 Reading Lethbridge Within a Broader Victorian Context